 Once you download the appropriate version of Windows 7, head to this Windows 7 USB/DVD download tool page, and click the download link located below the Installation section of the page.
 Then, install the tool and follow the onscreen instructions.
 With the tool running, you’ll need to select the Windows 7 ISO you downloaded, then tell the Windows 7 USB/DVD download tool whether you want to burn that file to a USB flash drive or a DVD.

 Make sure your new Windows installation disc or USB drive is inserted in your PC, then restart your system.
 While your PC is booting, you’ll get a prompt to hit any key to boot from the disk or flash drive.
 Do so.
 Once you’re in the Windows 7 setup program, click Install.
 You’ll see one of two install options – Upgrade and Custom (advanced).

 If you select Upgrade, Windows should leave your files and programs intact while replacing the main system files and changing some settings.
 Opting for Upgrade essentially keeps you from having to reinstall all of your applications and restore your data from a backup, but it doesn’t give your PC the full spring cleaning treatment.
 However, if you select Custom, your files and programs won’t be saved.

 Although there may only be one installation option available for you to choose from depending on the configuration of your system, you’ll likely have a small partition labeled System Reserved in place if you’re using Windows Vista or an earlier version of Windows.
-Select which drive or partition you want to use for your new OS install.
-You should refrain from reformatting or installing Windows on the System Reserved partition, though it will likely be way too small to accommodate a full OS install anyway, thereby minimizing the chances of you experiencing any related complications.
+Start by selecting which drive or partition you want to use for your new OS installation.
+You should refrain from reformatting or installing Windows on the System Reserved partition, though it will likely be way too small to accommodate a full OS install anyway.
+Doing this will minimize the chances of you experiencing any related complications.
 Since reinstalling Windows 7 is already a dull process, you won’t want to have to deal with any other issues.